Fast and General Simulation of L\'evy-driven Ornstein Uhlenbeck processes for Energy Derivatives: Applications and Numerical Results

 \subsubsection{Asian Option}

 As a second application in derivative pricing, we consider an Asian call option, as in \citet{sabino2022cgmy}.
-In gas and power markets, these contracts typically have expiries spanning several years, and are commonly offered by brokers.
-Options of this kind, belonging to the category of discretely-monitored derivative, play an important role as effective hedging devices in commodity markets \citep[see, e.g.,][]{fusai2008}.
+In gas and power markets, these contracts typically have expiry dates spanning several years, and play an important role as effective hedging devices \citep[see, e.g.,][]{fusai2008}.
 The payoff of the derivative is

-being $S_t$ the spot price, specified as in \eqref{eq:onefactormodel}, $K$ the strike price, $\{t_j\}_{j=1,\dots,Q}$ the $Q$ monitoring dates, and $T=t_Q$ the expiry of the option.
-We consider in this section an Asian option having one-year expiry and monthly-monitoring, i.e.\ $L = 12$.
+where $S_t$ is the spot price, specified as in \eqref{eq:onefactormodel}, $K$ the strike price, $\{t_j\}_{j=1,\dots,Q}$ the $Q$ monitoring dates, and $T=t_Q$ the expiry of the option.
+We consider in our analysis an Asian option having two-year expiry and monthly-monitoring, i.e.\ $Q = 24$.

-Contrarily to the European call case, for these derivatives no exact pricing formula exists, and MC simulation is required.
-To evaluate such a derivative contract, one needs to simulate discrete trajectories of the process $X_{t_j}$, with $0=t_0 < t_1 < \dots < t_{12}=T$, where $T=1$ represents the contract expiry.
+Unlike the European call case, for these derivatives no exact pricing formula exists, and MC simulation is required.
+To evaluate such a contract, one needs to simulate discrete trajectories of the process $X_{t_j}$, with $0=t_0 < t_1 < \dots < t_{24}=T$, where $T=2$ represents the contract expiry.

-We conduct a comprehensive comparison of pricing accuracy using FGMC and exact decomposition methods.
-To evaluate performance across a broad moneyness spectrum, we analyse as before a panel of 30 options with moneyness $\chi$ in the range $\sqrt{T}(-0.2,0.2)$.
-As before, we set a flat forward curve $F_{0,t} = 1 ~ \forall t \geq 0$, and parameters and ``hyperparameters'' are the same as those discussed in Section \ref{ssec:accuracy}.
+We conduct a comprehensive comparison of pricing accuracy using FGMC and ED methods.
+To evaluate performance across different moneyness levels, we focus on three key contracts: an OTM option ($\rchi=0.2 \sqrt{T}$), an ATM option ($\rchi=0$), and an ITM option ($\rchi=-0.2 \sqrt{T}$).
+As before, we set a flat forward curve $F_{0,t} = 1 ~ \forall t \geq 0$, and we select model parameters and FGMC numerical parameters as in the previous experiments.

 Table \ref{tab:asian_call} presents the results of our analysis.
-Specifically, we include the prices of three key contracts -- an OTM option ($\chi=0.2$), an ATM option ($\chi=0$), and an ITM option ($\chi=-0.2$) -- along with their corresponding MC standard deviations.
-Because the standard deviations are negligible compared to the prices, we exclusively report the prices obtained via FGMC; the prices obtained through exact decomposition align with the stated values.

-We observe that, for all considered cases, the SDs consistently hover around the order of $1$ bp, the typical accuracy required in financial markets.
-This fact shows the robustness of the MC estimates of prices, affirming the suitability of the technique for real-world applications.
-Furthermore, the values of $\overline{\textnormal{SD}}$ align consistently with those obtained for the three options, indicating that the standard deviation remains substantially constant across varying moneyness.
+For both simulation methods, we provide the prices of the three contracts along with their corresponding MC standard deviations, and the simulation time.
+We observe that, for all considered cases, the obtained option prices align between the two simulation approaches.
+Furthermore, the SD consistently remains around $1$ bp, the typical accuracy required in most financial markets, confirming the suitability of the technique for real-world applications.